-Country of Equity interest at 30 June 2021 Equity interest at 30 June 2020 Name of controlled entity Note incorporation Equity type % % Destination Sydney Consortium Pty Limited Australia ordinary shares 100.0 100.0 The Star Entertainment Pyrmont Investments No.1 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment GC No.1 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment GC No.2 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment Group Limited Employee Share Trust Australia units 0.0 0.0
+Name of controlled entity Note Country of incorporation Equity type Equity interest at 30 June 2021 % Equity interest at 30 June 2020 % Destination Sydney Consortium Pty Limited Australia ordinary shares 100.0 100.0 The Star Entertainment Pyrmont Investments No.1 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment GC No.1 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment GC No.2 Pty Ltd Australia ordinary shares 100.0 100.0 The Star Entertainment Group Limited Employee Share Trust Australia units 0.0 0.0

-- a These companies entered into a deed of cross guarantee with The Star Entertainment Sydney Holdings Limited on 31 May 2011, and as such are members of the closed group as defined in Australian Securities and Investments Commission Instrument 2016/785 (refer to note D3). - b These companies have provided a charge over their assets and undertakings as explained in note E1. - c This company's financial year end is 31 December. - d The following entity changed its name on 29 April 2021: - The Star Entertainment Letting Pty Ltd was previously known as The Star Entertainment International No.4 Pty Ltd.
+- These companies entered into a deed of cross guarantee with The Star Entertainment Sydney Holdings Limited on 31 May 2011, and as such are members of the closed group as defined in Australian Securities and Investments Commission Instrument 2016/785 (refer to note D3) - b These companies have provided a charge over their assets and undertakings as explained in note E1. - c This company's financial year end is 31 December - d The following entity changed its name on 29 April 2021: - The Star Entertainment Letting Pty Ltd was previously known as The Star Entertainment International No.4 Pty Ltd.